LiveHelperChat/telegram/README.md

 5. If you get an error message saying it can't find an operator with that ID, and the operator was just created, clean the cache and start a chat as that operator using just the website (not Telegram).
 Then try registering the <id> again.
 It should work now.
 6. That's all.
 Just type /help to see what available commands are supported.

+## Tip
+If you are planning only using telegram to support your site vistiors.
+It makes sense to setup department online hours, so widget will remain always online even if you are not using default web back office.

 https://livehelperchat.com/how-to-use-telegram-if-you-are-automated-hosting-client-489a.html